HosseinDaliran/gh_jobs/README.txt

 Greenhouse Job Board API
 =====================

-Greenhouse Job Board API provide integration with Greenhouse Board API.
+Greenhouse Job Board API provides integration with Greenhouse Board API.
 Tha main module will provide two routes to list your jobs and other to see the full job with the apply form.